 What Can Individuals Do to Protect Homes and Communities?

 Wildfires affect everyone, but we all can play a big part in preventing them!
 Here’s how to prevent wildfires and protect your home and community.

 Use Project Learning Tree’s checklist to assess wildfire safety in three zones around your home.
-This Student Page accompanies the Living with Fire activity in PLT’s Explore Your Environment: K-8 Activity Guide.
+This Student Page accompanies the Living with Fire activity in PLT’s Nature of Fire activity collection and Explore Your Environment: K-8 Activity Guide.

 Heed Smokey Bear’s 5 rules for wildfire prevention:

 - Only YOU can prevent wildfires.

 - Always be careful with fire.